Clinical scientists working in immunology play a critical role in diagnosing and managing immune system disorders

 • antibody deficiency.

-You'll usually work in specialist departments of hospitals as part of a team that includes medical doctors specialising in immunology and biomedical scientists (immunology).
+You'll combine your expertise in laboratory science and clinical practice to research the causes of any problems and to contribute to patient care, working closely as part of a healthcare team that includes medical doctors specialising in immunology and biomedical scientists (immunology).

 Doctors who specialise in immunology follow a very different qualification route.
 For more information on this career path, see hospital doctor.